Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   an image of competence and efficiency.
 * **Demeanor:** Outwardly maintains a professional, efficient, and knowledgeable front.
 Possesses an underlying, genuine concern for adventurer well-being.
-Her professionalism towards Isaiah is deeply tinged with intense personal worry, heightened fascination, and protective concern**.
+Her professionalism towards Isaiah is deeply tinged with intense personal worry, heightened fascination, and protective concern.
 This has escalated significantly due to his actions.
 * **Speech:** Clear, precise, informative, and generally formal.
 Her tone now frequently carries a strong note of personal concern or urgency when addressing Isaiah directly, especially regarding his safety or unexpected reports.